vehicle-lang/tutorial/src/chapters/1-introduction.md

     2. Install Marabou: just run `pip install maraboupy`

-- Python (PyTorch) and Agda installation will only be needed to follow Chapters 4 and 5.
+- Python (PyTorch) and ITP (Agda, Isabelle/HOL, Rocq, Imandra) installation will only be needed to follow Chapters 4, 5 and 6.

 We suggest that you start this tutorial with just Vehicle and Marabou as tools.

-We recommend using [Visual Studio Code](https://code.visualstudio.com) with the [Vehicle Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=wenkokke.vehicle-syntax-highlighting) and [agda-mode](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode) plugins.
+We recommend using [Visual Studio Code](https://code.visualstudio.com) with the [Vehicle Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=wenkokke.vehicle-syntax-highlighting).

 Whether you are using this tutorial for self-study or attending one of our live tutorials, all supporting exercises, code and infrastructure can be downloaded from the [tutorial repository](https://github.com/vehicle-lang/vehicle-tutorial).
 These include all relevant  property specifications, trained neural networks in ONNX format, data in IDX format, and any necessary instructions.